AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-transitions.md

    ![](assets/three-1.png)

 1. Transitions control how leads move between stages.
 Drag the trigger (or filter) of your choice from the right, and release anywhere onto the canvas.
-In this example, we'll select the Fills Out Form trigger.
+In this example, we'll select the **[!UICONTROL Fills Out Form]** trigger.

    >[!TIP]
    >